-The Harlequin Duck is a small, uncommon sea duck.
+Harlequin Ducks are small, uncommon sea ducks.
 Although, on the south coast, there is a large population of them.

 The male is one of the most attractive sea ducks you will see, the adult male is striking and brightly colored.
-It is characterized by a blue gray plumage, with brown withers, and streaks of white on various parts of its body and head, a white eye patch at the base of the short bill and a round white ear patch.
-The belly is grey.
+It has a blue-gray plumage, with brown withers, and streaks of white on various parts of its body and head, a white eye patch at the base of the short bill, and a round white ear patch.
+The belly is gray.

 Harlequins spent most of their life in coastal marine areas.
 During winter, these ducks gather at traditional sites along the coast to feed in the winter seas.
+We have many that winter here on Vancouver Island.
 But in the spring they leave the coast and head up rivers and streams to breed.

-Harlequin ducks rely on a varied diet through the year.
-During spring and summer, when harlequins are on the nesting grounds, they feed mostly on insects and their larvae.
+Harlequin ducks rely on a varied diet throughout the year.
+During spring and summer, when Harlequins are on the nesting grounds, they feed mostly on insects and their larvae.
 The birds will dive to the bottom where they walk against the current, searching the stream bed for insect larvae.

 During the winter months spent on the coast, they dive and feed in the wild waters of the winter storms.
 They search for small crabs, amphipods, gastropods, limpets, blue mussels, and fish eggs.